- Sixth Form

 Our Equestrian Centre is certified to train to Fellowship level in the British Horse Society "Where to Train" register and offers training for the British Horse Society Equine Excellence Pathway in Complete Horsemanship as part of the school curriculum.

 We are also a BHS Approved Livery Yard and one of very few British schools with equestrian facilities on the campus.

 Anyone can ride at Millfield.
 We have two levels of riders:

-Full Time Riders – for pupils who have a horse at livery at the stables, or have a Millfield horse on half loan
+Full Time Riders – for students who have a horse at livery at the stables, or have a Millfield horse on half loan

-Sessional Riders – for pupils who wish to take riding lessons throughout the term
+Sessional Riders – for students who wish to take riding lessons throughout the term

 • Stabling for 53 horses combining accommodation in American style barns and traditional stables